Dipsha64/First-React-App/lognote.md

 Component is a piece of reuseable code which you can use at any point and in any individual part that has owe code & own functionality.
 - JSX  ===> combination of javascript & Html

+* In Functional component as a state we need to use useState hook in react.